-Name what type of string-matching algorithm should be used to search for many patterns in a single text given first?
-What are the possible preprocessing time and running time for k patterns each of length m and a text of length n?
+Assume we are given a single text.
+Name an algorithm should be used to search it for many patterns?
+What are the possible preprocessing time and running time for a text of length n and k patterns each of length m?

 In the first case the pattern can be preprocessed once for searching all texts.
-[2 marks] The preprocessing time can be done in O(m) time and all searches in O(kn) time.
-[3 marks]
+The preprocessing time can be done in O(m) time and all searches in O(kn) time.
+[5 marks]

 In the second case the text is to be preprocessed (indexed).
-[2 marks] The preprocessing time can be done in O(n) or $O(n\log a)$ time (a is the alphabet size) and all searches in O(km) or $O(km\log a)$ time depending on the representation of the index.
-[3 marks] [unseen]
+The preprocessing time can be done in O(n) or $O(n \log a)$ time (a is the alphabet size) and all searches in O(km) or $O(km \log a)$ time depending on the representation of the index.
+[5 marks]

+[unseen]

 b.
 Let x be the string abaababa.
-Give its Border table B (B[i] is the maximal length of borders of x[0..i-1]), its Period table P (P[i] is the smallest period of x[0..i-1]), its $MP\next$ table, and its $KMP\next$ table.
+Give its Border table B (B[i] is the maximal length of borders of x[0 ... i - 1]), its Period table P (P[i] is the smallest period of x[0 ... i - 1]), its MP_next table, and its KMP_next table.